-The Texas Commission on Environmental Quality completed an assessment of your source water, and results indicate that our sources have a low susceptibility to contaminants.
+The Texas Commission on Environmental Quality (TCEQ) completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system are based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this CCR.
-For more information on source water assessments and protection efforts at our system, contact Kristen Collier at (830) 312-4600 or WaterQuality@txwaterco.com.
+For more information on source water assessments and protection efforts at our system, contact Kristen Collier, Water Quality Specialist, at (830)-312-4600 or WaterQuality@txwaterco.com.